brydzu/web.dev/src/site/content/en/accessible/headings-and-landmarks/index.md

   improve the navigation experience for users of assitive technology.
 ---

-Screen readers have commands to quickly jump between headings or to specific landmark regions.
+Screen readersz have commands to quickly jump between headings or to specific landmark regions.
 In fact, [a recent survey of screen reader users](http://www.heydonworks.com/article/responses-to-the-screen-reader-strategy-survey) found that they most often navigate an unfamiliar page by exploring the